20 Genius Summer BBQ Party Hacks That Make Outdoor Hosting Easier

 Outdoor party hacks for keeping guests comfortable

 A great backyard BBQ is about more than the food.
 Guests also need shade, cold drinks, a place to sit, and a few little comforts that make being outside more enjoyable.
-These outdoor party hacks help everyone relax, especially on hot summer days.
+These outdoor party ideas help everyone relax, especially on hot summer days.

 10. Make a sunscreen and bug spray basket

-11. Use cupcake liners as drink covers
+11. Use drink covers to keep bugs out

 12. Cover food with mesh tents